Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 # Functions

-A function is a block of reusable code.
-You can reuse it, executing it many times.
+A function is a unit of reusable code, which can be "called" many times, possibly with different input values.
+They are a critical part of any language.
 Functions also help structure and organize your code: self-contained processes and computations can be neatly isolated in a function.

+Other languages can use terms like "subroutine" or "procedure" to describe a function.
+Fortran IV used to provide SUBROUTINE which returned no value, and FUNCTION which did return a value.
+In modern languages a "function" can return or not return a value just as you wish, and you can use or ignore the return value afterwards.

+A neatly self-contained function can be replaced with a better version at a future time: a standard example would be a "sorting" function.
+With low numbers of test data items, a simple "bubble sort" might be fine.
+This runs in O(N2), which is academic speak for "Order N squared", meaning the time to sort a list of N items is approximately proportional to N squared.
+This goes up rapidly enough, but it's not going to be a problem until N reaches high numbers, maybe thousands to millions.

+When you need to sort billions of things, you might need to replace your sort() function with a more sophisticated multi-phase tree/bucket/heap/shell sort, which can be O(n Log n) or better.
+Just change your sort function !  [\[full monty\]](https://en.wikipedia.org/wiki/Sorting_algorithm) [\[JavaScript monty\]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

 ```javascript
 function sayHello() {